jmbucknall/EZDSL/ezdsl.md

                      ExtraData : pointer) : TListCursor;
 #### Description
-  Walks the tree from the root data object in the traversal order defined by TraversalType.
-If Backwards is False the traversal goes from left to right, if True from right to left.
-Iterate calls Action for each data object found.
-If Action returns False, then this method immediately returns with that data object's cursor; if Action always returns True then this method will return 0.
-ExtraData is a pointer to any other data that you may want Action to use.
+  Walks the tree from the root data object in the traversal order defined by `TraversalType`.
+If `Backwards` is False the traversal goes from left to right, if True from right to left. `Iterate` calls `Action` for each data object found.
+If `Action` returns False, then this method immediately returns with that data object's cursor; if `Action` always returns True then this method will return 0. `ExtraData` is a pointer to any other data that you may want `Action` to use.

 ### Declaration
     procedure Join(Cursor : TTreeCursor; Tree : TBinTree); virtual;
 #### Description
-  Moves all the data objects in Tree onto the tree at the position pointed to by Cursor, where Cursor is assumed to be an external node.
+  Moves all the data objects in `Tree` onto the tree at the position pointed to by `Cursor`, where `Cursor` is assumed to be an external node.
 Tree is then disposed of.

-  An exception (escInsInvalidHere) will be raised if Cursor is not an external node.
+  An exception (`escInsInvalidHere`) will be raised if `Cursor` is not an external node.

 ### Declaration
     function Left(Cursor : TTreeCursor) : TTreeCursor;
 #### Description
-  Returns the cursor of the left child of Cursor.
+  Returns the cursor of the left child of `Cursor`.

-  An exception (escCannotMoveHere) will occur if Cursor is at an external node (which has no children).
+  An exception (`escCannotMoveHere`) will occur if `Cursor` is at an external node (which has no children).

 ### Declaration
     function Parent(Cursor : TTreeCursor) : TTreeCursor;
 #### Description
-  Returns the cursor of the parent of Cursor.
+  Returns the cursor of the parent of `Cursor`.

-  An exception (escCannotMoveHere) will occur if Cursor is at the root.
+  An exception (`escCannotMoveHere`) will occur if `Cursor` is at the root.

 ### Declaration
     function Replace(Cursor : TTreeCursor; aData : pointer) : pointer;
 #### Description
-  Replaces the data object at the cursor with aData and returns the replaced data object.
+  Replaces the data object at the cursor with `aData` and returns the replaced data object.

-  In DEBUG mode, an assertion error (ascExamineLeaf) will occur if Cursor is an external node.
+  In DEBUG mode, an assertion error (`ascExamineLeaf`) will occur if `Cursor` is an external node.

 ### Declaration
     function Right(Cursor : TTreeCursor) : TTreeCursor;
 #### Description
-  Returns the cursor of the right child of Cursor.
+  Returns the cursor of the right child of `Cursor`.

-  An exception (escCannotMoveHere) will occur if Cursor is at an external node (which has no children).
+  An exception (`escCannotMoveHere`) will occur if `Cursor` is at an external node (which has no children).

 ### Declaration